ArduPilot/ardupilot_wiki/dev/source/docs/ekf2-estimation-system.rst

 -----------------

-The EKF2 parameters have been tuned to provide a compromise between accuracy and robustness to sensor errors. i tis likely that further improvements in performance are available with further tuning.
+The EKF2 parameters have been tuned to provide a compromise between accuracy and robustness to sensor errors. it is likely that further improvements in performance are available with further tuning.

 If you have a question regarding tuning of the filer, please post `on the forums <http://discuss.ardupilot.org/>`__ along with your